ArturChiken/Pbl6alka/README.md

 # Pbl6alka
-Pbl6alka is a university game project
+Pbl6alka is an university game project